UWCS/rs118/src/ttt.md

 - There are two players, `X` and `O`
 - The board is a 3x3 grid of either an `X` or `O`, or blank.

 **Task 1.1**: Implement a simple data type to represent players.
-We could just use strings or numbers to do this, but structuring data properly is key to writing good rust.
+We could just use strings or numbers to do this, but structuring data properly is key to writing good Tust.

 Recall that we can use `struct`s and `enum`s to create our own data types.
 Which of these could be used to represent our a type with only two different values?